Leading by example

 A resource for global health decision makers

 Success at scale may have many origins.
-The quickest path is to identify who has done it, find out how they did it, and adapt elements of their strategy to your own circumstances.
+The quickest path is to identify who else has done it, find out how they did it, and adapt their strategy to your own circumstances.
 Exemplars in Global Health aims to help public health decision makers around the world do exactly this.
-With input from in-country and global experts, we analyze countries that have made extraordinary progress in important health outcomes and disseminate the key takeaways.
-Our hypothesis is that the lessons contained in this growing list of Exemplar narratives will be a resource to leaders committed to improving health and achieving success in their countries.
+With input from our in-country and global experts, we analyze countries that have made extraordinary progress in important health outcomes and share the key takeaways.
+Our hope is that the lessons contained in this growing list of data-driven narratives will be a resource to leaders committed to improving health and finding success in their countries.

 Exemplars in Global Health uses all available and globally accepted data sets within an identified time horizon to pinpoint countries that outperformed peers in key areas of public health, controlling for factors like economic growth.
 Guided by global and in-country experts, we also consider geographic diversity, data availability, and research feasibility to select Exemplar candidates.
 We then conduct further research and analysis to validate our initial assessment.